U.S. Stocks Fall Amid Broad Losses

-U.S. stock indexes fell Tuesday, as broad losses across sectors offset gains in shares of energy companies.
+The S&P 500 fell Tuesday, as broad losses across sectors offset gains in energy stocks.

 Continue Reading Below

-Stocks have made little headway over the past month, something some investors and analysts have attributed to a lack of catalysts for gains ahead of the busiest period of the second-quarter earnings season.
+Major indexes traded in a narrow range in the afternoon, coming off the lows they hit earlier in the session.

+Stocks had dropped after Donald Trump Jr. released emails about meeting with a Russian lawyer to discuss allegedly incriminating information about Hillary Clinton, traders said.
+But by afternoon, stocks retraced much of their losses -- leaving the S&P 500 on track to close slightly lower for the day.

-While analysts expect S&P 500 firms to post another quarter of earnings growth, many say they are taking a more cautious stance on stocks -- especially as valuations are at higher-than-average levels and central banks signal they will move toward normalizing monetary policy.
+Many investors and analysts say they have pared their expectations for the stock market's gains the rest of the year.
+Stock valuations are at higher-than-average levels and central banks are signaling they will move toward normalizing monetary policy.

+That leaves the stock market vulnerable to a pullback, should earnings growth stall out, investors say.

+"Earnings are good right now -- the question is are they going to be good in 2018," said Doug Foreman, chief investment officer of Kayne Anderson Rudnick Investment Management.

 Continue Reading Below